oozcitak/imagelistview/Documentation/articles/CustomRenderers.md

 ## Built-in custom renderers ##

 You can find these renderers in the source code and the latest binaries.
-To use a built-in custom renderer, use the Manina.Windows.Forms.ImageListView.SetRenderer(Manina.Windows.Forms.ImageListView.ImageListViewRenderer,System.Boolean) method as below:
+To use a built-in custom renderer, use the `SetRenderer` method as below:

 ```cs
 myImageListView.SetRenderer(new ImageListViewRenderers.XPRenderer());